abruzzi/3-wed-designs-in-3-weeks-manuscript/manuscript/week-3.md

 }

 .button-secondary {
-  background-color: #e0e6e6;
+  background-color: #E0E6E6;
-  color: black;
+  color:black;
 }
 ```

 ### CSS Variables

 I need to pause again for a little while and see how to get rid of hardcoding like `#192026` and `#E0E6E6`.
 You must have noticed in the past two weeks that there are many color values ​​that will continue to appear in our CSS.

 In design, this repeatation is critical for brand coherence, and a company often has some dedicated color combinations, such as Coca-Cola's red, IKEA's blue-yellow, and so on.